-Why is Friday 13th a doubly unlucky day?
+Why is Friday 13th considered unlucky?

 "If you know it's unlucky to walk on the cracks in the pavement and you've got an important interview that day you wouldn't take a chance on it," she says.

-Some stay in our minds as they have become part of our language, says Mr Roud.

-"Although I count myself as the least superstitious man in the country, I say 'fingers crossed' and 'touch wood'," he says.

-Joan Carthy and Paulette Hall are sitting on a windowsill in Birmingham city centre waiting to go into work.
+Joan Carthy and Paulette Hall are sitting on a windowsill in Birmingham city centre waiting to go to work.

 "The only one I won't do is walk under ladders," says Ms Carthy.
 "It's common sense, there's always something going to fall on you.
-And knowing my luck it'd be a house brick," she laughs.
+And knowing my luck it'd be a house brick."

 "I've never had bad luck on Friday 13th," says Ms Hall.
 "It's just another day," Ms Carthy replies.